tylermorganwall/MusaMasterclass/MusaMasterclass.md

 We’ll load them in with the raster package, and then merge to the two together.
 Because they came from the same source, they have the same coordinate system, so the merge here happens seamlessly.
-We then convert the raster to a matrix, and reduce the size by a factor of 4.
+We then convert the raster to a matrix.

 ``` r
 miami1 = raster::raster("miamibeach.tif")